joaogci/FYS-STK4155-projects/project_1/README.md

 # Project 1 - Fitting linear models to the Franke function

+## TODO:
+ * Resampling (bootstraping and cross-validation)
+ * KFold spliting for CV
+ * add fit_interpect option to Solver
+ * add a way to retrive the generated data to feed it to sklearn functions

 ## Examples

 Fitting a 1D 4th degree (randomized) polynomial using OLS: